Tea tree oil soap bar benefits vs tea tree oil body wash

 Tea tree oil fights inflammation and bacteria, and it improves the appearance of acne-afflicted skin with fewer side effects than commercial benzoyl peroxide acne products.
 The side effects can include dryness, stinging and burning.
 On the other hand, it will definitely help you stop the burning and itching of sand fly bites.

 Offensive body odor can be eliminated by using tea tree oil bar soap.
-According to Columbia University Health Services, bacteria found on clothes and skin is responsible for causing offensive body odor.
+According to Columbia University Health Services, on clothes and skin is responsible for causing offensive body odor.

 This problem can be dealt with by bathing regularly with antibacterial soaps – and as we’ve already learned, tea tree oil is an antimicrobial agent.
 So this kind of soap helps kill the bacteria that cause body odor.